yu0bab/vxsacademy-course-s-/06 - resizing-with-math.md

 We want to scale at the center of the screen because that looks the nicest.
 The face is at the center, so it won't move.
 What about everything else?
 Well, we'll need to specify how far left/right and up/down each shape is from the center.
-I'm going to focus on the left eye (ellipse with an X value of 180) When it's at a scale factor of 1 (meaning we didn't scale), the left eye's X is at 180, which is 200 - 180 which is 20 pixels to the left.
+I'm going to focus on the left eye (the ellipse with an X value of 180) When it's at a scale factor of 1 (meaning we didn't scale), the left eye's X is at 180, which is 200 - 180 = 20 pixels to the left.
 What happens when we change the scale factor?
 Well, so does this amount of pixels to the left.
 That means that the equation for the X position is 200-20*scaleFactor.
 And it's the same for the Y, so we have: